davidbradway/myneurio/collect_local_data/README.md

 - the goal is to better detect events of interest such as when laundry starts, etc.
 - note that there are a lot of hardcoded variables in here.

-## usage
+## Quick start

-Get a keys to the Neurio API and fill out `my_keys.py` in the parent directory of this one.
+Get devloper keys to the Neurio API and fill out `my_keys.py`.
 Fix the constants inside the for loop of `read_local.py` for your setup.
-Use environment (Conda or VirtualEnv) described in parent directory as well.
+Use an environment (Conda, VirtualEnv, or Docker) described in parent directory as well.

-`./run_flask.sh`

-## Quick start
-$export FLASK_APP=app.py
+`export FLASK_APP=app.py`

-$flask run
+`flask run --host=0.0.0.0`

 ## Docker deployment

+### without docker-compose

-$docker build -t myn .
+`docker build -t myn .`

-$docker run -d --name myncon -p 8081:5000 -v ./data:/data -e FLASK_APP=app.py myn
+`docker run -d --name myncon -p 5000:5000 -v ./data:/app/data -e FLASK_APP=app.py myn`

+## with docker-compose

 `docker-compose up -d`